maricsnel/WeeklySQLChallenge/Week 7.md

 ON segments.category_name = total.category_name
 ORDER By category_name;
 ```
+- CTE "Segments":
-This query calculates the percentage split of revenue by segment within each category.
-The ```Segments``` CTE calculates the revenue for each segment within a category, while the ```Total``` CTE calculates the total revenue for each category.
-The main query then computes the revenue split percentage for each segment within its category.
+  - This CTE calculates the revenue generated by each segment within each category.
+  - It calculates the sum of the product of "QTY" (quantity) and "Price" for each segment within each category.

+- CTE "Total":
+  - This CTE calculates the total revenue generated within each category.
+  - It calculates the sum of the product of "QTY" and "Price" for all segments within each category.

+- The main query:
+  - The calculation for the revenue split percentage is done by dividing the segment's revenue by the total revenue for the category and then multiplying by 100.
+  - The `JOIN` clause combines the "Segments" CTE with the "Total" CTE based on the category name.

 | category_name | segment_name | revenue_split |
 |---------------|--------------|---------------|